|

 to Pascal law.

-When water flows through the membrane
+During water flow through the membrane,

-it upward, and thus it is responsible to water pumping from the water arm to the solution arm.
+upward.
+Thus the pressure on the free surface is responsible to water pumping from the water arm to the solution arm.

 This discussion of the flow mechanism usually does not appear in textbooks